jacobmacdonald02/jacobmacdonald02.github.io/_posts/2021-05-05-local_data_spaces.md

 ---

-Collected links and writings about the Local Data Spaces programme.
+<span style="color: white;">Collected links and writings about the Local Data Spaces programme - winner of the 2021 ONS Research Excellence Award.
 A six month collaboration between ADR-UK, the ONS, and the Joint Biosecurity Centre.
-I was fortunate to be one of the embedded researchers using secure national data and registries to explore local economic vulnerabilities and challenges.
-Winner of the 2021 ONS Research Excellence Award.
+I was fortunate to be one of the embedded researchers using secure national data and registries to explore local economic vulnerabilities and challenges.</span>

 [https://www.cdrc.ac.uk/local-data-spaces/](https://www.cdrc.ac.uk/local-data-spaces/)